Fix: Supabase Realtime Not Working — RLS Filters, Channel Subscribe, Presence, and Broadcast

 event: "DELETE"returns no record body.
 SameREPLICA IDENTITYissue —FULLto get the deleted row’s columns.- WebSocket auth fails after token expiry.
 Tokens are valid for an hour by default.
 The client auto-refreshes via

-For related Supabase and realtime issues, see Supabase not working, Socket.IO not connecting, Postgres row level security not working, and WebSocket proxy not working.
+For related Supabase and realtime issues, see Supabase not working, Socket.IO not connecting, Postgres row level security not working, and nginx WebSocket proxy not working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.